Facial motion capture: Markerless

-system was fully automatic and required no hidden patterns or per-person training, but was 2D.

-The Face/Off system is 3D, automatic, and real-time but requires projected patterns.

 Facial expression capture

 Technology

 Digital video-based methods are becoming increasingly preferred, as mechanical systems tend to be cumbersome and difficult to use.

 Using digital cameras, the input user's expressions are processed to provide the head pose, which allows the software to then find the eyes, nose and mouth.
 The face is initially calibrated using a neutral expression.
 Then depending on the architecture, the eyebrows, eyelids, cheeks, and mouth can be processed as differences from the neutral expression.
 This is done by looking for the edges of the lips for instance and recognizing it as a unique object.
 Often contrast enhancing makeup or markers are worn, or some other method to make the processing faster.
 Like voice recognition, the best techniques are only good 90 percent of the time, requiring a great deal of tweaking by hand, or tolerance for errors.

 Since computer-generated characters don't actually have muscles, different techniques are used to achieve the same results.
 Some animators create bones or objects that are controlled by the capture software, and move them accordingly, which when the character is rigged correctly gives a good approximation.
 Since faces are very elastic this technique is often mixed with others, adjusting the weights differently for the skin elasticity and other factors depending on the desired expressions.